Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Datasets

-\textbf{\stormfront}~\citep{de-gibert-etal-2018-hate}: Stormfront is a neo-Nazi Internet forum and is considered one of the major racial hate sites.
-The \stormfront dataset contains $9,916$ sentences from 500 posts posted across 22 sub-forums on the Stormfront website between 2002 and 2017.
+\stormfront~\citep{de-gibert-etal-2018-hate}: Stormfront is a neo-Nazi Internet forum considered one of the major racial hate hubs.
+The \stormfront dataset contains $9,916$ sentences from $500$ posts posted across $22$ sub-forums on the Stormfront website between 2002 and 2017.
 Three annotators first labeled $1,144$ sentences as either \textit{hate}, \textit{no hate}, or \textit{skip/unclear}.
-A \textit{relation} label is used for posts hateful given the conversation chain's full context, but not by themselves.
+A \textit{relation} label is also used for posts hateful given the conversation chain's full context, but not by themselves.
 Our work treats each sentence as an individual data instance.
-Hence, we consider the \textit{skip/unclear} and \textit{relation} classes as non-hate.
+Hence, we consider the \textit{skip/unclear} and \textit{relation} classes non-hate.

-\textbf{\hateval}\citep{basile-etal-2019-semeval} is a Twitter dataset, containing tweets from July to September 2018.
+\hateval~\citep{basile-etal-2019-semeval} is a Twitter dataset containing tweets from July to September 2018.
 The \textit{hate speech} class in this work is focused explicitly on hate against immigrants and women.
-The original work contributes a Spanish dataset in addition to the English one.
-Also, it contains additional labels for the target of hate as well as the aggressiveness of the content.
-These are not used in this work.
+The original work contributes a Spanish dataset in addition to the English one, and it provides additional labels for the target of hate and the aggressiveness of the content.
+We do not use these in this work.

-\subsection{The \pubfigfull Twitter Dataset}
+\section{The \pubfigfull Twitter Dataset}